ArenKDesai/Aren-s-Notes/Survey of Botany/Photosynthesis.md

 1. Rubisco is physically separated into bundle sheath cells
 2. $CO_2$ is fixed by PEP carboxylase.
 3. Malate is transported to bundle sheath, where it releases $CO_2$ to Rubisco.

+The first step of respiration is **glycolysis**.
+Glucose is broken dow